SamuelSwartzberg/flashcardifying_text_temp/inf.md

-background-attachment specifies how the background interacts with scrolling (it has a bunch of keyword values that I can't remember) background-position takes a <position> value to position the background.
+background-attachment specifies how the background interacts with scrolling (it has a bunch of keyword values that I can't remember) background-position takes a ‹position› value to position the background.

 ###### edges